zoeskan/MCB185/unit5-containers.md

 feature = sys.argv[2]
 ```

-Your commands should look something like this:
+Your command lines should look something like this:

 ```
 python3 53genomestats.py ~/Code/MCB185/data/A.thaliana.gff.gz gene